 Noam's work focuses on guiding, individuals and groups supporting and empowering others, as they gain more clarity and flow in their lives.
 You maybe feeling "stuck", your body is in stress mode and still you you just can not get out of the loop.
 Noam's work engages participants in an experience that sheds light, release tension and paves the way back towards wholeness.

 "Feeling pain does not mean you have to suffer"

 Years of working with people from all walks of life, taught him that as each person is unique, so are the healing approaches.
 One size does not fit ALL.
-His personal journey working through deep seeded physical emotional pain, unworthiness and depression, have been the driving force in seeking tools to overcome and transform challenges into opportunities, while moving towards inner balance, happiness and vitality.
+His personal journey working through deep seeded physical emotional pain, unworthiness and depression, have been the driving force, seeking tools to transform challenges into opportunities, while moving towards inner balance, happiness and vitality.
 He integrates tools such as, movement, mindfulness and breath work creating a safe environment for clients to experience the difference.